Microwave Keto Bread (Vegan, No Eggs, 1.2g Net Carbs)

 Ready in 60 seconds, no mugs required!
-Start the day with only 1.2g of net carbs, full of fiber from flax meal and coconut flour.
-100% Vegan + Paleo + Grain free + Low Carb.
+Start the day with only 1.2 grams of net carbs, full of fiber from flax meal and coconut flour.
+100% Vegan, Paleo, Grain-free, and Low-Carb.

 Have you ever found yourself with an empty fridge and yet an insatiable craving for bread?
-Of course you have and this recipe is the cure!
+Of course, you have, and this recipe is the cure!

 All you need to make this microwave keto bread recipe are 5 simple ingredients.